Actor Art LaFleur dies at 78 in "Field of Dreams", "Sandlot" - ExBulletin

 LaFleur appeared in dozens of films throughout his career, including “The Blob” and “Cobra,” but he was best known for playing Ruth in “The Sandlot,” appearing as her ghost to advise the fictional character.
 Benny Rodriguez.

 “Remember kid, there are heroes and there are legends.
-Heroes are remembered but legends never die, follow your kid heart, and you’ll never go wrong,” LaFleur said in one of the most iconic lines from the movie.
+Heroes are remembered, but legends never die, follow your child at heart and you will never go wrong, ”says LaFleur in one of the film’s most iconic lines.

 The actor was born in Gary, Indiana in 1943.
 LaFleur moved to Los Angeles in 1975 to pursue an acting career, according to his biography page on the IMDB movie site.
 He got his first gig in 1977 and landed his first major movie role in 1980 in “The Hollywood Knights”.